openmetaversefoundation/libopenmetaverse/README.txt

 ------------

-If you need any help we have a couple of resources, the primary one being the #openmv IRC channel on EFNet.
+If you need any help we have a couple of resources, the primary one being the #libomv IRC channel on EFNet.
 There is also the libsl-dev mailing list at http://openmetaverse.org/cgi-bin/mailman/listinfo/libsl-dev and lastly you can use the e-mail contact@openmv.org for any general inquiries (although we prefer developer-related questions to go to IRC or the mailing